What is the Family Planning Benefit Program (FPBP)?

 What happens if I become pregnant?

 FPBP does not cover abortion services or prenatal care.
-However, our trained staff can help you enroll in another Medicaid program that does cover abortion services and all pregnancy-related services.
-To find out more, please call 1 (800) 230-PLAN to make an appointment.
+However, our trained staff can help you enroll in another NYS Program that does cover abortion services and all pregnancy-related services.
+To find out more, please call 845-562-7800 to make an appointment.